Integrate OpenVPN on Linux

 Download the VPN configuration file

-You can't use accounts with time-based one-time password (TOTP) MFA enabled to authenticate the OpenVPN tunnel.
-Email-based MFA doesn't affect OpenVPN.
+You can't use accounts with app authentication enabled to authenticate the OpenVPN tunnel.
+Email authentication doesn't affect OpenVPN.

 For more information, see the MFA FAQ in the emnify Knowledge Base.